 Although they have not all been observed in the study area, there are five special status species that could potentially be found in that area.
-The American eel, the chain pickerel, the lake sturgeon and the rosyface shiner are all likely to be designated threatened or vulnerable at the provincial level while the American shad is designated as vulnerable at the provincial level.
+The American eel is a species of concern under the Species at Risk Act, while four species are protected under the Quebec's legislation (American shad, chain pickerel, lake sturgeon and rosyface shiner).

-3.3.2 Amphibians, reptiles and their habitats
+3.3.2 Wildlife and wildlife habitat